Compare Cheap Beautician Insurance Quotes

 Beauty treatment risk insurance will protect you if a client makes a claim as a result of a treatment.
 If you are ordered by a court to pay compensation, for example if hot wax caused a burn to your client, then this type of policy would cover the cost.

-Public liability cover is also a good idea for beauticians.
+Public liability insurance is also a good idea for beauticians.
 This covers all claims by third parties, even if an accident happens not related to a treatment you perform.
 So if you spill product on your clients’ clothes and they need professional cleaning, or a client slips and falls over your equipment, you will not have to pay out yourself.

 Employers’ liability cover is only needed if you run a beauty business which employs staff.
 This type of cover protects you if a staff member or trainee brings a claim against you, and is required by law.